Stanford University Supplemental Roommate Essay Guide and Examples

 Brad Schiller

-Aren’t these interesting stories?
-It might be cool to live with someone who could play a nocturne for you late at night, right?
-Or someone to take you exploring the local taquerias.
-Or someone who’s integrated this idea of “luck” into their life with such verve.
+Aren’t these interesting stories from unique students?
+It might be cool to live with someone who could play a solo music piece for you late at night, right?
+Or someone to take you exploring the local woods.
+Or someone who’s ready to spar with you at any moment like Steve Martin's character in the 2006 The Pink Panther.

 Stanford wants to know whether you’ll be successful at their school and within their particular campus community.
 Every question they ask on their application is about sussing this out — whether it’s your personal statement or a 100-word note to a future roommate.